 “Shit,” Rachel hissed.
 “That means that the other ships are still infected.”

-The actual engagement was only a few microseconds as the fleets had raced past each other at a combined intercept velocity of 0.8 light.
-At those speeds only computers had any hope of aiming, firing, and scoring hits on ships moving at appreciable fractions of the speed of light.
+The actual engagement was only a few microseconds as the fleets had raced past each other at a combined intercept velocity of 0.4 light.
+At those speeds only computers had any hope of aiming, firing, and scoring hits on ships within the fractions of a second that ships were in firing range.
 No human brain could hope to keep up.
 The ACF ships kept going on, not turning around.
 If every ship in the Human Federation fleet was as bad off as the Valiant they wouldn’t need to turn around.
-With some of their ships it’d be a small miracle just to get out of the system; which was exactly what Admiral Kimery ordered.
+With some of their ships, it’d be a small miracle just to get out of the system; which was exactly what Admiral Kimery ordered.

 “Where’s damage control!?” the captain shouted over the comlinks as she looked about the bridge and for the first time got a real handle on just how much damage the bridge took in the graser hit.
 “And for that matter, where’s the medics?
 We have injured people up here!”